 Urban grass cutting

-Every year around October, we ask all Parish and Town Councils with urban grass which, out of the three options, they would like to take forward for the next year:
+Each October, we ask all Parish and Town Councils with urban grass to choose one of three options for the next year.

 - Option 1 - Standard: Two cuts over the course of a year to be carried out by ESCC at no cost to the Parish/Town Council.
 Urban grass will be managed for safety purposes only.